Red Dragon (novel): Plot

-As Graham investigates the case, he is hounded by Freddy Lounds, a sleazy tabloid reporter.
-Meanwhile, Lecter's de facto jailer, Frederick Chilton, discovers Lecter's secret correspondence, with which Lecter gives Graham's address to Dolarhyde.
-Graham's wife, Molly, and his stepson are evacuated.
-Graham tries to intercept the secret communication without Lecter's knowledge but instead attracts the attention of Lounds.
+As Graham investigates the case, he is hounded by Freddy Lounds, a sleazy tabloid reporter, who publishes an article about Graham consulting Lecter.
+Dolarhyde, reading the article, writes a fan letter to Lecter, asking for a response.
+Frederick Chilton, the head of the institute and Lecter's self-styled nemesis, discovers the letter hidden in Lecter's cell, with Dolarhyde's instructions for contacting him removed.
+After significant forensic analysis, the FBI deduce that Lecter has placed a coded personal ad in Lounds' tabloid, the National Tattler, but are unable to break the code before the publishing deadline, and Graham reluctantly allows the ad to run.
+Lounds becomes aware of the correspondence and tries to trick Graham into revealing details of the investigation by posing as the killer, but is found out and arrested.
+When the code is finally broken, it reveals that Lecter has given Graham's address to the killer and tells him to save himself by killing the family.
+Graham's wife, Molly, and his stepson are evacuated, causing significant tension in his marriage.

-Lounds becomes aware of the correspondence and tries to trick Graham into revealing details of the investigation by posing as the Red Dragon but is found out.
-Hoping to lure the Red Dragon into a trap, Graham gives Lounds an interview in which he deliberately mischaracterizes the killer as an impotent homosexual.
-This infuriates Dolarhyde, who kidnaps Lounds, forces him to recant the allegations, bites off his lips and sets him on fire, leaving his maimed body outside his newspaper's offices.
-Lounds is taken to the hospital but dies from his injuries soon afterward.
+Hoping to lure the Red Dragon into a trap, Graham gives Lounds an interview in which he deliberately mischaracterizes the killer as an impotent homosexual, which includes clues to Graham's location.
+This infuriates Dolarhyde, but instead of pursuing Graham, he kidnaps Lounds.
+Gluing Lounds to a wheelchair, Dolarhyde forces him to recant the allegations on tape, bites off his lips, and sets him on fire, leaving his maimed body outside his newspaper's offices.
+Lounds dies from his injuries soon afterward, and the tape of his assault is sent to his newspaper and the FBI.
+Graham receives a letter from Lecter, congratulating him on his indirect murder of Lounds.

 At about the same time, Dolarhyde falls in love with a blind co-worker named Reba McClane, which conflicts with his homicidal urges.
-In beginning a relationship with McClane, Dolarhyde resists the Dragon's "possession" of him; he goes to the Brooklyn Museum, beats a museum secretary unconscious, and eats the original Blake watercolor of The Red Dragon.
+In beginning a relationship with McClane, Dolarhyde resists the Dragon's "possession" of him as it urges him to kill McClane; he goes to the Brooklyn Museum, beats a museum secretary unconscious, and eats the original Blake watercolor of The Red Dragon.